tsawler/go-metal/tensor/docs.md

 ```go
 func (t *Tensor) ToGPU() (*Tensor, error)
 ```
-ToGPU moves a tensor to GPU device (creates a copy with GPU device type)
+ToGPU moves a tensor to GPU device using the BufferAllocator

 #### func (*Tensor) ZeroGrad